aphyr/partitions-post/README.markdown

 This partition caused <b>two hours of write loss</b>.
 From my conversations with large-scale MongoDB users, I gather that network events causing failover on EC2 are common.
+Simultaneous primaries accepting writes for *multiple days* are not unknown.
 While most folks report that running their own hardware is more reliable, I know at least one company which sees their MongoDB cluster fail over on a weekly basis.